-Is Google Using Cross-Device Tracking?
+Is Google Using Cross-Device Tracking and Ultra-High Frequency Audio Watermarking?

-Advertising on the Web is going through some changes because of how smartphones and tablets track visitors on a site, and how advertisements may broadcast high-frequency sounds that may act as audio watermarks that other devices can pick up upon.
+Advertising on the Web is going through some changes because of how smartphones and tablets track visitors on a site, and how advertisements may broadcast high-frequency sounds that may act as audio watermarking that other devices can pick up upon.
 Imagine watching TV, and your TV broadcasts a high-frequency sound from an advertisement that your phone hears, and shares with the advertiser, who may then track whether you search for or purchase the product offered on a website?

-These are well described in the following Irish Examiner article, Future of Mobile: Advertisers and the quest for your data.
+Cross Device Tracking and Audio Watermarking are well described in the following Irish Examiner article, Future of Mobile: Advertisers and the quest for your data.
 If you read that and have some familiarity with how Google works, you may ask yourself if Google has followed such practices like Cross-Device Tracking, or have shown any sign of doing so.

 In November, the Federal Trade Commission (FTC) held a workshop on Cross Device Tracking, where they investigated practices that different companies were getting involved with, and they did some diving into the topic in a very informative way.
 There are a couple of videos linked to from that page that are worth watching if you want to become better informed on how Cross-Device Tracking works.